 My favorite film from Sundance 2022 is finally opening in US theaters.
 “The Cow Who Sang a Song into the Future.”
-By turns mournful and jubilant, this magical drama follows a family coming to grips with a fantastic turn of events: the mother, Magdalena (Mia Maestro), comes back from the dead, rising from the waters of the polluted river where she drowned decades ago.
-A mournful chorus of fish sing of imminent apocalypse.
-While the news reports an environmental disaster and protestors take the streets, Magdalena haunts the family state confronting the people she loves with uncomfortable truths.
+By turns mournful and triumphant, this magical Art House drama follows a family coming to grips with a fantastic turn of events: the mother, Magdalena (Mia Maestro), comes back from the dead, rising from the waters of the polluted river where she drowned decades ago.
+A chorus of fish sings sadly of imminent apocalypse.
+While the news reports an environmental disaster and protestors take the streets, Magdalena haunts the family state, confronting the people she loves with uncomfortable truths.

 We spoke with director and co-writer Francisca Alegría from her native Chile, where she is working on her follow-up projects.